-Treatment options with their prons and cons
+Waste Treatment Options with their Pros and Cons

 Biomedical waste treatment methods aim to reduce the hazard posed by medical waste, ensuring it is safe for disposal or further handling.
 Here are the common treatment options, along with their advantages and limitations: